wp-plugins/betteroptin/readme.txt

 * First stable release

 == Upgrade Notice ==

+= 1.2.0 =
+Version 1.0.1 is no more officially supported.
+Only version 1.2.0 and above will be supported by the team.

 = 1.0.1 =
 This version add a few new features that are not essential, but it also fixes a couple of bugs.